-- A Global JBR application on Salesforce is used to record all approved joint business relationships entered into by PwC Gibraltar.
-These joint business relationships are reviewed on a six monthly basis to ensure their ongoing permissibility; and - Global Breaches Reporting System which is designed to be used to report any breaches of external auditor independence regulations (e.g., those set by regulation or professional requirements) where the breach has cross-border implications (e.g., where a breach occurs in one territory which affects an audit relationship in another territory).
+- Authorisation for Services (AFS) which is a global system that facilitates communication between a non-audit services engagement leader and the audit engagement leader, regarding a proposed non-audit service, documenting the analysis of any potential independence threats created by the service and proposed safeguards, where deemed necessary, and acts as a record of the audit partner's conclusion on the permissibility of the service; - Joint Business Relationships (JBR) which is a global system used to clear joint (close) business relationships from an independence perspective.
+JBR is used to facilitate PwC firms' compliance with JBR requirements for new and existing joint business relationships.
+It assists independence specialists in gathering information to assess, from an independence perspective, the permissibility of proposed joint business relationships and in monitoring the continued permissibility of previously approved existing joint business relationships; and - Global Breaches Reporting System which is designed to be used to report any breaches of external auditor independence regulations (e.g., those set by regulation or professional requirements) where the breach has cross-border implications (e.g., where a breach occurs in one territory which affects an audit relationship in another territory).
 All breaches reported are evaluated and addressed in line with the Code.

-PwC Gibraltar also has a number of Gibraltar-specific systems which include:
+PwC Gibraltar also has a number of Gibraltar specific systems which include:

-- A rotation tracking system which monitors compliance with PwC Gibraltar's audit rotation policies for the - member firm, engagement leaders and other key audit partners involved in an audit; and - Gibraltar territory breaches register, which includes all inter-territory reporting where the breach does not have cross border implications.
+- A rotation tracking system which monitors compliance with PwC Gibraltar's audit rotation policies for the Gibraltar firm, engagement leaders and other key audit partners involved in an audit; and - Gibraltar territory breaches register, which includes all PwC Gibraltar breaches.